Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/README.md

 ### Upload custom logs as IEnumerable with EventHandler

 You can upload logs using either the `LogsIngestionClient.Upload` or the `LogsIngestionClient.UploadAsync` method.
 In these two methods, logs are passed in a generic `IEnumerable` type.
-Additionally, there's an `UploadLogsOptions`-typed parameter in which a serializer, concurrency, and EventHandler can be set.
+Additionally, there's an `LogsUploadOptions`-typed parameter in which a serializer, concurrency, and EventHandler can be set.
 The default serializer is set to `System.Text.Json`, but you can pass in the serializer you would like used.
 The `MaxConcurrency` property sets the number of threads that will be used in the `UploadAsync` method.
 The default value is 5, and this parameter is unused in the `Upload` method.
 The EventHandler is used for error handling.
 It gives the user the option to abort the upload if a batch fails and access the failed logs and corresponding exception.
 Without the EventHandler, if an upload fails, an `AggregateException` will be thrown.

 ```C# Snippet:LogDataIEnumerableEventHandlerAsync
 var endpoint = new Uri("<data_collection_endpoint_uri>");